-Eating healthy can be easy, tasty and inexpensive if you stick to some simple guidelines.
+Eating healthy can be easy, affordable and delicious if you stick to some simple recommendations.

-After all, it can help reduce your risk of heart disease, stroke and lots of other things you’d rather avoid.
+After all, a healthy diet can help reduce your risk of heart disease, stroke and lots of other things you’d rather avoid.
 The good news is, eating right doesn’t have to be hard or require you to give up things you love.
 It’s all about making smart choices to build an overall healthy dietary pattern.

-Here are some simple ways you and your family can eat healthier:
+Here are some tips to help you and your family adopt a healthier eating style:

 - Fruits and vegetables